Welcome!

 I was a 2021–22 USIP-Minerva Peace and Security Scholar Fellow at the United States Institute of Peace (USIP).
 My research has been supported by the Minerva Research Initiative, Smith Richardson Foundation, and Facebook.

 Much of my research is inspired by my background in international affairs, public policy, and software engineering.
 Prior to my doctoral studies, I led an analytics team at Google, Inc. and worked at the United Nations, World Bank, and OECD on development assistance, infrastructure financing, and energy and environmental policy.
-I hold master's degrees from Princeton, Columbia, and Sciences Po Paris, and completed my undergraduate studies at the University of Hong Kong.
+I hold master's degrees from Princeton, Columbia SIPA, and Sciences Po Paris, and completed my undergraduate studies at the University of Hong Kong.